Enochio/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A shell script that lists all local variables and environment variables, and functions.
+A shell script that creates a new local variable.